theRealAph/ScopeLocals/README.md

 Using a thread-local variable avoids the need to pass an `Identity` as a method argument when the server component calls user code, and when user code calls the data access component.
 The thread-local variable serves as a kind of hidden method argument: A thread which calls `IDENTITY.set(...)` in `Server.serve(...)` and then `IDENTITY.get()` in `DBAccess.open()` will automatically see its own incarnation of the `IDENTITY` variable.
 In effect, the `ThreadLocal` field serves as a key that is used to look up a `Identity` value for the current thread.

 In this example, the `IDENTITY` field has package access.
 This allows both framework components, declared in the same package, to access its value.
-The `IDENTITY` field is not accessible to user code.
+The `IDENTITY` field is not accessible to `Application` classes.

 ### Problems with thread-local variables